 Freedom for principal can be visualized as freedom enjoyed and created by him/her for developing philosophy of school.
-Owing to the organizational position that a principal holds in a school, it can be described as the freedom s/he enjoys and creates for others with respect to development of school and management of school.
+It can be described as the freedom s/he enjoys and creates for others with respect to development of school and management of school.
 An overall freedom for principal exclusive of the above two aspects is described subsequently.

-Freedom to evolve / chalk ou philosophy of school.
+Freedom to develop philosophy of school.

-It is about deciding the view of an overall development of learners and the role of teachers in the process.
+- It is about deciding the view of an overall development of learners and the role of teachers in the process.
 It is about how the learners will be facilitated for the pursuit of knowledge and an overall development.
 It is about visualizing and envisioning the growth of institution over a period of time.
-This relates to freedom of principal for charting out a roadmap for development of school.

-It relates to the choices that the principal is offered to develop the philosophy of school.
+This relates to freedom of principal for charting out a roadmap for development of school. - It relates to the choices that the principal is offered to develop the philosophy of school.
 It also refers to the choices that the principal creates for the other stakeholders (learners and teachers in the present context) through processes and strategies.
 It relates to building consensus through process of negotiation, deliberation and collaboration to evolve the philosophy of school for its various academic endeavours.

-This freedom can be observed in
+Observance of this freedom and its practice This freedom can be observed in

-- o the congenial working atmosphere created in which the freedom of stakeholders is recognized and respect. - the opportunity to modify and / or evolve syllabus to decide the valid school knowledge to be transmitted to learners in accordance with the philosophy of the school. - o the opportunity to develop mechanisms/ modify teaching learning process to transact the syllabus in accordance with the philosophy of the school.
+- the congenial working atmosphere created in which the freedom of stakeholders is recognized and respect. - the opportunity to modify and / or evolve syllabus to decide the valid school knowledge to be transmitted to learners in accordance with the philosophy of the school. - the opportunity to develop mechanisms/ modify teaching learning process to transact the syllabus in accordance with the philosophy of the school.